gsbdarc/intro_to_yens_2024/docs/6_jupyterhub.md

 - **Shortcuts**: Use `Shift + Enter` to quickly run cells.
 When the margin of the cells is selected `D+D` will delete a cell, `A` will insert a cell above, and `B` will insert a cell below.

-If you opened up a notebook and want to get back to the Launcher interface to launch other software as well, click the "+" button in the upper left corner
+If you opened up a notebook and want to get back to the Launcher interface to launch other software, click the "+" button in the upper left corner
 ![](../assets/images/jupyterhub_launcher.png)

 ## RStudio